Skip to contents

 3. Syllable Segmentation

-The segment() function detects individual syllables within a specified time window using dynamic spectral thresholding.
+The segment() function detects individual syllables within a chosen time window using dynamic spectral thresholding.

 silence_threshold = 0.01,